evandor/skysail-wiki/README.md

 ### Self-Hosting

-The difference to other BaaS, you can download and run skysail on your own machines.
+The difference to many other BaaS, you can download and run skysail on your own machines.